MicrosoftDocs/azure-docs/articles/search/search-howto-large-index.md

 1. To handle failures, requests should be retried using an [exponential backoff retry strategy](/dotnet/architecture/microservices/implement-resilient-applications/implement-retries-exponential-backoff).

-The Azure .NET SDK automatically retries 503s and other failed requests but you'll need to implement your own logic to retry 207s.
+The Azure .NET SDK automatically retries 503s and other failed requests, but you'll need to implement your own logic to retry 207s.
 Open-source tools such as [Polly](https://github.com/App-vNext/Polly) can also be used to implement a retry strategy.

 ## Indexing large datasets with indexers and the "pull" APIs

-[Indexers](search-indexer-overview.md) connect to [supported data sources](search-indexer-overview.md#supported-data-sources) for indexing searchable content.
-While not specifically intended for large-scale indexing, several indexer capabilities are particularly useful for accommodating larger data sets:
+[Indexers](search-indexer-overview.md) have built-in capabilities that are particularly useful for accommodating larger data sets:

 + Indexer schedules allow you to parcel out indexing at regular intervals so that you can spread it out over time.